 The Hopi Katsina doll exhibit is a must see.

-Showcasing 500 Katsina dolls in one room – the Heard Museum houses one of the largest, and rarest collections in the world.
-There are rows upon rows of dolls and they are displayed so that you can see the same symbolic figure as it was created through the ages, dating from as far back as the 1800s to the present.
-The early examples on display are flat, carved by hand and aren’t as intricate as the later examples carved using motorized tools.
+Showcasing 500 Katsina dolls in one room – the Heard Museum houses one of the largest and rarest collections in the world.
+There are rows upon rows of dolls, and they are displayed so that you can see the same symbolic figure as it was created through the ages, dating from as far back as the 1800s to the present.
+The early examples on display are flat, carved by hand and aren’t as intricate as the later models carved using motorised tools.